gurukrushna/data-projects/crypto_price_analysis/README.md

-User Profitability and Trading Behavior Analysis
+# 📊 User Profitability and Trading Behavior Analysis

 This project analyzes user trading data to uncover insights about profitability patterns and trading strategies.
 It answers key questions like:

-Which type of users are most profitable — gamblers or strategists?
+- Which type of users are most profitable — **gamblers** or **strategists**?

-Do users with a higher number of trades show a direct correlation with net profit?
+- Do users with a higher number of trades show a direct correlation with net profit?

-Who are the top 10 users based on trading volume and earnings?
+- Who are the **top 10 users** based on trading volume and earnings?

+---

-📊 Project Overview
+## 🧾 Project Overview

-This notebook performs an end-to-end exploratory data analysis (EDA) and statistical investigation on a dataset containing user trading information.
+The notebook performs an end-to-end **exploratory data analysis (EDA)** and statistical investigation on a dataset containing user trading information.
-The goal is to identify profit patterns, behavioral trends, and correlations between user activity and profitability.
+The goal is to identify **profit patterns**, **behavioral trends**, and **correlations** between user activity and profitability.

+---

-🧠 Key Objectives
+## 🎯 Key Objectives

-Identify most profitable users.
+1. Identify the **most profitable users**.

-Compare gambling vs strategy-based traders.
+2. Compare **gambling vs strategy-based** traders.

-Analyze the relationship between trade frequency and profit.
+3. Analyze the **relationship between trade frequency and profit**.

-Rank top-performing users based on multiple metrics.
+4. Rank **top-performing users** by various metrics.

-Visualize user data for deeper insights.
+5. Visualize user data for deeper insights.

+---

-⚙️ Tech Stack
+## ⚙️ Tech Stack

-Python
+- **Python**

-Pandas – Data manipulation and analysis
+- **Pandas** – Data manipulation and analysis

-NumPy – Numerical computation
+- **NumPy** – Numerical computation

-Matplotlib / Seaborn / Plotly – Data visualization
+- **Matplotlib / Seaborn / Plotly** – Data visualization

-Jupyter Notebook – Interactive analysis
+- **Jupyter Notebook** – Interactive analysis environment

+---

+## 🧩 Project Structure